zzzprojects/learn-orm/tutorials/vb-net/for-next-loop.md

 You use a `For Next Loop` when you want to repeat some statements a set number of times.

-In the following example, the `index` variable starts with a value of 1 and is incremented with each iteration of the loop, ending after the value of index reaches 10.
+In the following example, the `index` variable starts with a value of 1 and is incremented with each iteration of the loop, ending after the value of the `index` reaches 10.

 ```csharp
 Public Sub Example1()